 Beyond the official paperwork, look for a company with deep roots in the community.
 A team that understands the specific challenges of our coastal climate, from the salty air to the intense humidity, will provide better service.
 Local expertise means they know which systems hold up best and how to keep them running efficiently.
 You can usually learn about a company's history and connection to the area on their about us page.

-Read Customer Reviews and Service Guarantees
+Look for Great Reviews and Guarantees

 Customer reviews are your best friend when vetting an AC company.
 They offer a real-world look at what it’s like to work with a team.
 Check out Google, Yelp, and the company’s own website for feedback.
 Look for consistent themes in the comments.
 Are people mentioning professionalism, clear communication, and honest service?
 These are all green flags.